idanhazan/utilitools/docs/collection/subscriptable.rst

     def nrs(n):
         return n

-To get a specific value or list of values from the sequences, we can use this table:
+To get a specific value or list of values from each sequence:

 .. list-table::
    :widths: 15 35 50